 As at the end of the reporting period, the Company carried out a review of the recoverable amount of its investment in subsidiaries, as a result of indicators of impairment based on the existing performance of these subsidiaries during the financial year.
 The estimates of the recoverable amounts are determined based on value-in-use calculations.
 The key assumptions used in measuring value-in-use included revenue growth rates from 0% to 5%, average gross margin of 55% to 75% and discount rate of 12%.
 Arising from the assessment, no impairment loss was recognised on the investments in subsidiaries during the financial year.

-NOTES TO THE FINANCIAL STATEMENTS
+NOTES TO THE FINANCIAL STATEMENTS For the financial year ended 30 June 2020

-Investments in subsidiaries (Continued) 9
+Investments in subsidiaries (Continued) .

 The details of the subsidiaries held by the Company are as follows: